 If you have stitches, please attend the review clinic, visit your GP surgery or see the District Nurse two weeks after surgery to have these removed.
 The surgeon will decide when your follow up appointment will be.

-P.R.I.C.E. guidelines
+P.O.L.I.C.E. guidelines

-Protect: Use of elbow crutches as pain allow (see page 6).
+Protect: Use of elbow crutches to walk well (below).